jake-jake-jake/steganocats/README.md

 These two messages currently taken a Pillow image object as an argument; I may change this to an image filename in the future. hide_msg takes `hidden` as an argument; `hidden` should be a byteliteral.

-## Steganography is note cryptography
+## Steganography is not cryptography

-Obligatory note that steganography is not encryption; but Steganocats will happily hide your encrypted data in kitty pix.
+Obligatory note that steganography is not encryption; but Steganocats will happily hide your encrypted data in kitty memes.

 Photo: [meliha tunckanat](https://www.flickr.com/photos/tunckanat/4729470797/)